django-denmark/django-consent/README.rst

   opt-out, we can ensure to some degree that mistakes made will not result in clearly non-consensual communication.

+* **What if we edit consent definitions?** Well, apart from being fraudulent, it's hard to guard people from changing consent.
+If you change something of real meaning, you should ask for consent again.
+But this project doesn't seek to support the dark pattern of companies continuously updating their consent and telling users that "by continuing to use this service, you consent to the below thousand lines of crap you don't have time to read".

 Issues are welcomed with the tag ``question`` to verify, challenge elaborate or add to this list.